 Introduction

-Children’s hospitals are very busy healthcare institutions that have targets to meet regarding quality care and waiting list probably not comparable to other healthcare institutions.
-Children’s hospitals provide immediate attention to thousands of newborns and kids every year.
+Children’s hospitals are very busy healthcare institutions that have targets to meet regarding quality care and waiting list probably not comparable to any other healthcare institutions.
+Children’s hospitals are unique institutions and provide immediate attention to thousands of newborns and kids every year.
 The application of correct triage protocols is crucial to avoid chaos [1-5].
 Risk-stratification is essential for the accurate management of diseases.
 The term triage has been used, and we are accustomed to using it in several disciplines to better manage sick patients.
 In clinics, triage is the assignment in a determinate time frame of degrees of urgency to a different degree of body/mind illnesses or wound/damage to choose the appropriate order of treatment of patients in non-war settings or casualties in a disaster or war setting.
-Triage has its origin during the Napoleonic Wars from the work of Dominique Jean Larrey, and the term was used further during World War I (WWI) by French doctors treating the battlefield injured [6].
+Triage has its origin during the Napoleonic Wars from the work of Dominique Jean Larrey.
+The term was used further during World War I (WWI) by French doctors treating the battlefield injured [6].
 At the WWI, the triage personnel classified the wounded soldiers into three categories.
 The first category entailed victims who are likely to live, probably irrespective of what care they receive.
 The second category those victims who were unlikely to live, apparently regardless of what care they won, and, finally, the third category included injured soldiers for whom immediate care might make a positive difference in the outcome.
 It is paramount to understand that the third category is critical.
 In fact, many emergency medical services (EMS) systems, worldwide, still use a similar model [7-13].
 First responders may use START, which is an acronym for simple triage and rapid treatment [14-18].
 Although criticized and, sometimes, vehemently discussed, the START is a relatively good triage method.
 It is used by first responders to quickly classify victims during a mass casualty incident (MCI) based on the severity of their injury, classify victims using four categories (immediate/red, delayed/yellow/ walking wounded/minor/green, and deceased/expectant/black) [18-21].
 Since 1983, the year when staff members of Hoag Hospital and Newport Beach Fire Department located in California, developed START, this triage protocol or its modified version is currently widely used in the United States and Canada [16, 21-24].
 Similarly, laboratory diagnostics has faced the importance to establish laboratory triage system.
 Doubtlessly, laboratory diagnostics play a significant role in the correct triage of sick children.
 Values associated with imminent danger/death of the child (unless acted upon promptly) require to be identified as critical values and need to be punctually referred to the EMS personnel or attending physicians.

 Critical Values in Laboratory Diagnostics